syncfusion-content/blazor-docs/blazor/circular-gauge/circular-gauge-with-other-components.md

 When the Circular Gauge component renders within the Accordion component, its rendering begins concurrently with the Accordion component's rendering.
 As a result, the size of the Circular Gauge component will not be proper.
 To properly render the Circular Gauge component, a boolean variable (i.e. **IsInitialRender**) must be created and it is used to determine the Circular Gauge component's rendering.
 The boolean variable is set to **false** by default, so the Circular Gauge component will not be rendered initially.
 When the Accordion component is rendered, its [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionEvents.html#Syncfusion_Blazor_Navigations_AccordionEvents_Created) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **true** to initiate the render of the Circular Gauge component.

+When you expand the Accordion component, the Circular Gauge component is not notified, so the Circular Gauge are not properly rendered within the accordion.
+To avoid this scenario, by getting the index for the specified accordion from the arguments in the expand events and the Circular Gauge component's [Refresh](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.SfCircularGauge.html#Syncfusion_Blazor_CircularGauge_SfCircularGauge_RefreshAsync) method must be called in the Dialog [Expanded](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionEvents.html#Syncfusion_Blazor_Navigations_AccordionEvents_Expanded) events.

 ```cshtml

 @using Syncfusion.Blazor.Navigations